-The Parish Council rapidly endorsed and supported the principle of developing a Neighbourhood Plan and applied to Northumberland County Council for permission to do so.
+The Parish Council rapidly endorsed and supported the principle of developing a Neighbourhood Plan.

 We are a small Parish and achieving true localism in relation to planning matters is vitally important.
 We have held a number of local events and consulted widely to seek to ensure that the local community and other stakeholders have had the opportunity to fully engage in the plan making process.
-We have used the results of the engagement to produce this Submission Draft Plan.
+We have used the results of the engagement to produce the Plan.
 I am happy to report that events have been well supported and we have received a large number and wide range of positive suggestions, in addition many specific issues affecting the Parish have been identified.